 6. Do Siamese Cats like to walk?

 Siamese cats tend to love the outdoors.
-Roaming and hunting are in their natural instincts.
-It is definitely worth getting your Siamese cat an escape-proof harness and embark on trying some cat walking.
+Roaming and hunting are their instincts.
+It is worth getting your Siamese cat an escape-proof harness and embarking on trying some cat walking.
 They are a highly intelligent breed and can be trained to walk – if they want to.

 7. Why do some Siamese Cats have cross eyes?

 For many years, most Siamese cats had cross eyes.
-Whilst this is most likely due to their genes, I prefer the more interesting explanation.
+This is likely due to their genes, but I prefer the more interesting explanation.
 Legend has it that Siamese cats were required to guard a golden goblet.
-Apparently, their eyes focussed so strongly on the golden goblet that it led to them having cross-eyes.
+Their eyes focussed so strongly on the golden goblet that it led to them having cross-eyes.

 Today, fewer Siamese cats have cross eyes as breeders have chosen to try to rid the breed of this characteristic.